MKangabire/student_dropout/README.md

 # Higher Education Student Performance Prediction System Pipe Line

 ## Overview
-This project implements a machine learning pipeline for predicting student performance in higher education.
-The system uses historical student data to predict academic outcomes, helping educational institutions identify students who might need additional support or intervention.
+This project develops a machine learning pipeline to predict student dropout rates in higher education.
+Using historical student data—like grades, study time, and past failures—it aims to identify students at risk of dropping out, empowering schools to offer timely support and boost retention.

 ## Live demo site
 [Student dropout](https://ml-pipeline-le2q.onrender.com/)